Things to Do

 - No sign-ups are required for practice times, but students are encouraged to sign up for regular practice times.
 Sign-up cards are outside each practice room.

-- Piano majors will have access to the practice rooms with grand pianos.
-Piano majors should obtain a key for the grand piano practice rooms from the Administrative Assistant (Reineke 115) and will pay a $20 key deposit (refundable on return).
+- Piano majors will have access to practice rooms with grand pianos.
+Piano majors should obtain a key for the grand piano practice room from the Academic Assistant (Reineke 115).
+Keys are to be returned when the student is done being a piano student, if keys are lost or broken there will be a $25 dollar charge to replace.

 - Practice rooms are not to be used for teaching private students